spectr-e/react-projects/README.md

 You will create a hidden search bar which will be activated by a little loop icon.
 As soon as it is clicked, the search bar will appear, and also the screen will darken.
 If you click somewhere else, the app is going to defocus and the search bar will disappear.

 There will also be an automatic focus on the input of the search bar.
 You will use hooks like _useState, \_useEffect_, and for the very first time _useRef_ hook as well as the React Icons package.

+## Project 11: Magic Popup App

+You will create a popup component that will be utilized differently in the application.
+One will be a timeout popup i.e., it will be triggered after a specified amount of time, and it is going to block the entire page preventing the user from interacting with any other components of the page.

+There, of course, will be a button on the page that when clicked will trigger another popup - the second popup.
+However, both popups will draw from the main popup component.